gposingway/Listeningway/README.md

 ## Description

-Listeningway is a ReShade addon that captures game audio and provides real-time volume and frequency band data for use in ReShade effects.
-It uses WASAPI for audio capture and KissFFT for analysis.
+Listeningway is a modular ReShade addon that captures system audio and provides real-time volume, frequency band, and beat data for use in ReShade effects.
+It uses WASAPI for audio capture, KissFFT for analysis, and exposes results to shaders via a flexible uniform management system.

+## Architecture Overview

+- **audio_capture.*:** WASAPI audio capture (threaded)
+- **audio_analysis.*:** Real-time audio feature extraction (volume, bands, beat)
+- **uniform_manager.*:** Caches and updates all Listeningway_* uniforms in loaded effects
+- **overlay.*:** ImGui debug overlay for real-time visualization
+- **logging.*:** Thread-safe logging for diagnostics
+- **listeningway_addon.cpp:** Main entry point and integration logic

 ## Prerequisites